openlayers/openlayers/tasks/readme.md

 Paths in your config file should be relative to the current working directory (when you call `node tasks/build.js`).
 Note that this means paths are not necessarily relative to the config file itself.

-Below is a complete `build.json` configuration file that would generate a build including every symbol in the library (much more than you'd ever need).
+Below is a complete `build.json` configuration file that would generate a 'full' build including every exportable symbol in the library (much more than you'd ever need).

 ```json
 {